Mjz86/C_colon/mcc.md

-// how dll maps can form trees of dlls inline or out of line ( the leaf is a dll , the nodes are dllmaps):
+// how dllmap/loader stores info about the dlls inside it :
 `
 struct dll_info {
   // in 64 bit mode is aligned to 64 bytes and is 64 bytes , in 32 bit mode is aligned to 8 bytes and is 48 bytes.